Please

 later became Devine Avenue

-Samuel A. Budd (Civil War veteran), Albert F. Budd, Sam
+Samuel A. Budd (Civil War veteran), Albert Frankland Budd, Sam

 Jr. and Edwin Budd